dclnbrght/web/content-software/fretmonkey.md

 permalink: "fretmonkey/"
 ---

-# {{ title }} – Guitar Fretboard Learning Tool
+# Learn the Guitar Fretboard with {{ title }}

 Learning the guitar is a journey that combines theory, practice, and a deep understanding of the fretboard.
-Visualising scales, modes, and notes across the neck is essential for both beginners and advanced players. *fretMonkey* is a simple web application designed as an reference guide to ease the learning experience.
+Visualising scales, modes, and notes across the guitar neck is essential for advancing your skills. *fretMonkey* is a simple web application designed as an reference guide to ease the learning experience.

-<a href="/app/fretmonkey/" class="action-button-primary">Try fretMonkey now</a>
+<a href="https://dclnbrght.github.io/fret-monkey/" class="action-button-primary">TL;DR - Jump straight to fretMonkey</a>

 <figure>
     <img src="/content-software/images/fretmonkey-mixolydian-b.webp" alt="fretmonkey Fretboard Visualisation" style="width:16em" />